themikejr/neo-mikepedia/Mikepedia/My-Reading-Workflow.md

 This workflow is not an invention out of thin air.
 It's a result of [Combinational Creativity](../Combinational%20Creativity.md).
 It definite similarities to other note-taking systems, even the old-school way that the man himself --- Niklas Luhmann --- took notes.

-The **reading workflow** starts with the **Hub Note**.
-If the needed it progresses to the **Highlight Note** and finally, **Main Note**.
+The **reading workflow** starts with the **Marginalia Note**.
+If needed it progresses to the **Passage Note** and finally, **Main Note**.

-## 1: The Hub Note
+## 1: The Marginalia Note
-The idea with the **Hub Note** is the lightweight place to record thoughts that occur while consuming a source.
+The idea with the **Marginalia Note** is the lightweight place to record thoughts that occur while consuming a source.
+It's not that much different from what one might scribble in the margin of a book.
 When a thought occurs while reading, record the page number and a word, phrase, or sentence that describes the thought.
 Here is an example:

 ```markdown
 # The Spirit of Early Christian Thought